andrewGhazi/fsummary/README.md

 - faster convergence metrics with better ✔ ~~ranking~~ / qnorm (I’ve gotten the inverse normal transformation going twice as fast in Julia at least…)
-- Option for FFT autocovariance if user knows they have badly converged parameters
+- ✔ ~~Option for FFT autocovariance if user knows they have badly converged parameters~~